Recommendations

 13

-The facility director confirms that controlled substances inspectors complete monthly inspections and physical inventory counts and monitors inspectors’ compliance.
+The facility director makes certain that controlled substances inspectors are appointed in writing and monitors compliance.

 Closure Date: